gstoyano/target-dev.en/help/dev/implement/client-side/atjs/upgrading-from-atjs-1x-to-atjs-20.md

 ### New API use in at.js 2.*x*

 at.js 2.*x* uses a new API, which we call the Delivery API.
-In order to debug whether at.js is calling the Target edge server correctly, you can filter the Network tab of your browser’s Developer Tools to “delivery”, “`tt.omtrdc.net`,” or your client code.
+In order to debug whether at.js is calling the Target edge server correctly, you can filter the Network tab of your browser's Developer Tools to "delivery", "`tt.omtrdc.net`," or your client code.
 You will also notice that Target sends a JSON payload instead of key-value pairs.

 ### Target Global Mbox is no longer used

-In at.js 2.*x*, you no longer see “`target-global-mbox`” visibly in the network calls.
-Instead, we have replaced the “`target-global-mbox`” syntax to “`execute > pageLoad`” in the JSON payload sent to the Target servers, as seen below:
+In at.js 2.*x*, you no longer see "`target-global-mbox`" visibly in the network calls.
+Instead, we have replaced the "`target-global-mbox`" syntax to "`execute > pageLoad`" in the JSON payload sent to the Target servers, as seen below:

 ```json
 {